HildoBijl/stepwise/packages/exercise-selection/README.md

 )
 ```

 The optional third argument is the `example` flag passed to the selected exercise's parameter generator.
 It defaults to `false`.
-Instance generation is asynchronous because exercise parameter generators may be asynchronous.
+Instance generation is asynchronous because both parameter generators and initial-state functions may be asynchronous.

 ## Skill-based selection